jsh6269/KorEduBench/README.md

 ## Dataset

 - **Source**: [AI Hub - Curriculum-Level Subject Dataset](https://www.aihub.or.kr/aihubdata/data/view.do?dataSetSn=71855)

+- **Overview**
+This dataset is designed to support research in curriculum-aligned natural language understanding and multimodal learning.
+It was constructed through the systematic collection of textual and visual data from official educational materials, such as textbooks and reference guides, across multiple educational stages.
+These resources were then rigorously annotated and aligned with the achievement standards defined in the 2022 Revised National Curriculum of Korea, across nine core subject domains.
+The resulting dataset facilitates a range of educational AI tasks, including curriculum-based content inference, standard-level classification, and subject-specific knowledge modeling.

+- **Subjects**:
-- **Subjects**: Science, Korean, Math, English, Social Studies, Sociology, Ethics, Technology-Home Economics, Information (9 subjects)
+Science, Korean, Mathematics, English, Social Studies, Sociology, Ethics, Technology–Home Economics, Information (9 subjects in total)

-- **Split**: Both train, validation contain 80 texts per achievement standard
+- **Split**:
+The dataset is partitioned into training and validation sets, each containing 80 textual samples per achievement standard to ensure balanced representation across labels.

+- **Contributors**:
+Media Group Sarangwasup Co., Ltd.

 ## Documentation